-What if I or my child has other insurance in addition to Medicaid?
+What if I have other insurance in addition to Medicaid?

 You are required to tell Medicaid staff about any private health insurance you/your child has.
 You should call the Medicaid Third Party Resources hotline and update your Medicaid case file if: